 With the fresh start of a new year, you may be taking the opportunity to evaluate many of the processes you use in your business on a daily basis — including your contract management.
 Do you have a clear view of how your contract management system works?
 What about how you’re ensuring that your contracts meet your goals?
 Also, do you know what problems exist with your contract management software and how to fix them?
-Try these steps to get a better look at your contract management in 2020 and how it impacts your business.
+Perform a comprehensive evaluation every year, and run these smaller, more frequent tests every quarter.
+Start by trying these steps to get a better look at your contract management in 2020 and how it impacts your business.

 1. Consider Your Current Requirements